 Irrigation System Map

 In FY 2012, the District engaged Insight Irrigation to perform a complete mapping of the community irrigation system, including all the zones and valves.
-This system is in Google map format for reference by field service personnel.
-Aaron Smith from Insight Irrigation is continuing to update the system as each new community is constructed.
+This system is in Google map format for reference by District Field Services personnel.
+An engineer from Insight Irrigation will continue to update the system as each new community is constructed.

 Advantages To This Mapping System:

-- It saves the District’s irrigation technicians and field service personnel a great deal of time in locating zones and valves that need maintenance or repair.
+- It saves the District’s irrigation technicians & Field Services personnel a great deal of time in locating zones and valves that need maintenance or repair.

-- If a resident notices a broken irrigation head or other irrigation system problem, the exact location can be easily identified and relayed to field service personnel.
+- If a resident notices a broken irrigation head or other irrigation system problem, the exact location can be easily identified and relayed to Field Services personnel.